facebookresearch/NeuralDB/dataset-construction/README.md

 This repository generates training instances for the NDB training dataset from templates over facts mapped from KELM.

-In some scripts, a the KELM and Wikidata graph are used.
+In some scripts, the KELM mappings and Wikidata graph are used.
 These assume that they have been loaded into a MongoDB database.
 Set the following environment variables to point the scripts to the appropriate the database: